-Today, a website owner friend in the group reported that after upgrading to WordPress 5.3, when publishing a post, it prompts:
+Today, a website owner friend in the group reported that after upgrading to WordPress 5.3, when publishing a post, they were prompted:

 Common situations of WordPress post publishing failure